Welcome to the step-by-step SiteProfiler guide. The tool is the latest addition to the Mangools SEO tools package.

 As you can see in the screenshot, SiteProfiler displays the following metrics:

-Domain Authority – a metric developed by Moz that predicts how well the domain will rank the SERP results compared to others.
+Domain Authority – a metric developed by Moz that predicts how well the domain will rank in the SERP compared to others.
 Scale: 0 – 100.

 Understand them both as relative metrics mostly based on backlinks.